 - Click Publish to QA to change the status of creatives to Published.

-- Make sure that your Studio client is associated with a DFA advertiser.
+- Make sure that your Studio client is associated with a DCM advertiser.
 If not, make the association at the client level.
 Your media agency contact is notified automatically when the association is made.

 - You will receive a QA report the next business day.

 - Add a message to the QA team:

 - Include a link to specs and any other information needed for the QA process in the Message field.